Flow-Up12/mj-react-form-builder/README.md

-Here's a `README.md` file that outlines how to use your `mj-react-form-builder` package:

----

 # MJ React Form Builder

 `mj-react-form-builder` is a customizable and reusable form component library built with React, TypeScript, and Tailwind CSS.
 This package provides a suite of input components, layout components, and utility functions to help developers quickly build forms with validation and consistent styling.